April 2019 Israeli legislative election

 Early legislative elections were held in Israel on 9 April 2019 to elect the 120 members of the 21st Knesset.
-Elections had been due in November 2019, but were brought forward following a dispute between members of the current government over a bill on national service for the Haredi population, as well as impending corruption charges against incumbent Prime Minister Benjamin Netanyahu.
+Elections had been due in November 2019, but were brought forward following a dispute between members of the current government over a bill on Haredi conscription, as well as impending corruption charges against incumbent prime minister Benjamin Netanyahu.

 Netanyahu's Likud tied with Blue and White alliance of Benny Gantz, both winning 35 seats.
 The balance of power was held by smaller parties, with a majority being right-wing and religious parties that had previously sat in coalition with Likud, which would have allowed Netanyahu to form the next government.

-Due to continuation of the disagreements over the national service of the Haredim, a snap election was called and was held on 17 September 2019.
+Due to fractures over Haredi conscription within the Netanyahu coalition, efforts at government formation ultimately failed, leading to a snap election in September five months later.

 Background

 Defense Minister Avigdor Lieberman had opposed a draft law (supported by the Haredi parties) which would allow full-time Torah students exemptions from serving in the IDF.
 Meretz and Yesh Atid submitted a proposal on 12 March 2018 seeking the dissolution of the Knesset.
 Early elections were averted at that point in time.

 Lieberman would eventually leave the government over the cease-fire with Hamas in Gaza.
 This leaves the governing coalition with 61 seats (out of 120 in total).
 The Jewish Home announced on 16 November 2018 that it would leave the government, as Naftali Bennett (the head of the party) was not given Lieberman's former Defense Ministry post.
 Reports were that Netanyahu would not be giving the post to Bennett and was to meet with other coalition leaders on 18 November to determine a date for early election.
 However, after further discussion, Bennett decided to stay on as education minister, narrowly avoiding the collapse of the Netanyahu government again.
 However, continued dysfunction over various issues, including military service for the Haredim, caused parliament to dissolve and early elections to be called for 9 April 2019.
 Had early elections not been called, the regularly scheduled elections would have taken place seven months later, on 5 November 2019.